ranjeevkumar/Auto-Loan-Default-Prediction-New/README.md

 The Gradient Boosting model achieved the highest performance, with an AUC score that suggests good differentiation between default and non-default cases.

-Addressing class imbalance with SMOTE significantly improved model performance for predicting defaults, which is critical from a business perspective.

 Feature importance analysis highlighted key factors that contribute to loan default risk, such as income level, loan tenure, and credit history.

 #### Next steps